Constitution and Bylaws of the Shenandoah University Alumni Association

 - The Second Vice President, in the absence or disability of the President, and the First Vice President, shall perform the duties of the President.
 He/she shall chair one of the major committees and such other duties as the Board may from time to time prescribe.

 - The Immediate Past President will serve on the Board and the Executive Committee, and act as counsel in their deliberations.
-The Immediate Past President will serve for a term of one (1) year.
+The Immediate Past President will serve on the Executive Committee for a term of one (1) year.

-- The Secretary keeps the minutes of meetings of the Association, the Board, and the Executive Committee, and submits them to the Alumni Association President and Associate Vice President for Alumni Affairs within thirty (30) days of the meeting.
+- The Secretary keeps the minutes of meetings of the Association, the Board, and the Executive Committee, and submits them to the Alumni Association President and the head of the Office of Donor & Alumni Relations within thirty (30) days of the meeting.
 He/she shall chair one of the major committees and such other duties as the Board may from time to time prescribe.

-- The Associate Vice President for Alumni Affairs oversees the Office of Alumni Affairs.
+- The head of the Office of Donor & Alumni Relations oversees the Office of Donor & Alumni Relations.
 He/she is responsible on a day-to-day basis for the operation of the Association.

 - Section VI.
 Meetings: The Board of Directors shall hold meetings in the fall and spring based on the academic calendar of the University and its planned activities and events.
 The dates of the meetings shall be determined by the Executive Committee, which may also call other meetings at its discretion.